 Note: Try with –h to know about more command options in CLI SAPI.

-Now, let us see some simple example to interact PHP from command line.
-These examples deals with PHP where the file name or code is given.
+Now, let us see some simple example to interact PHP from the command line.
+These examples deal with PHP where the file name or code is given.

-Create a PHP program to print array of colors.
+Create a PHP program to print an array of colors.
 The program is,

 <?php $colors = array("Red","Green","Blue"); print_r($colors); ?>

 Save this file as print_array.php and specify the name with PHP command line option -f.

 This command will execute php_array.php and print the result as,